 - It’s not the end of the world if you don’t manage to revise as much as you’d hoped.
 Don’t panic, just focus on doing useful stuff in the time you have left.
 Commercially published revision books or online revision resources such as BBC Bitesize will ensure that you’ve at least got the basic information for each topic.

 - Exams are not the only thing that matters.
 Even if the worst really does come to the worst, and you perform badly, it doesn’t mean your life is over.
 You can retake, you can study in a different way or in a different environment which might work better for you, you can do more practical training or work which might suit you better.
 Don’t get overwhelmed by exam stress.
-(And if you do feel yourself getting stressed, check out our page on how to manage it.)
+We wrote a special blog post on managing exam stress in summer 2018 – with some extra tips to keep you calm and (relatively) happy!

 The exam period often lasts for several weeks, so it’s very important to pace yourself.
 Don’t exhaust yourself in the first couple of days, and look after yourself as well as you can.
 Everyone has their own exam strategies, so do what works for you; but try to: